megan-grug/Scotch-Funeral-Web/README.md

 This is a website for Scotch Funeral, a garage-rock band based in North Wales.

-It is a mobile first, responsive design and the live website can be viewed here:
+It is a mobile first, responsive design and the live website can be viewed [here](https://megan-grug.github.io/Scotch-Funeral-Web/index.html)

+An example of how the homepage looks on various screensizes can be viewed [here](https://github.com/megan-grug/Scotch-Funeral-Web/blob/master/assets/img/responsive-capture.JPG)

 ## USER EXPERIENCE: